CoScale/docs/_docs_getting_started/install-create-account.md

 ---
 layout: page
 title: Creating an account
+description: Step by step guide on how to activate your CoScale account.
 ---
 ## Activating your account
 By now you should have received an invitation e-mail. (<a href="http://www.coscale.com/free-trial" target="_blank">Click here if you haven't.</a>) The e-mail contains a link to activate your account.
 Press the link or copy paste it into in your preferred browser to get started with the activation.
 You should see a login page similar to the screenshot below.